Md-SalmanHossen/Md-SalmanHossen/README.md

 # Hi, I'm Md.
-Salman Hossen and Junior Full-Stack Developer.
+Salman Hossen and a Junior Full-Stack Developer.

 ## 💻 About Me
 I'm a **Junior Full-Stack Developer** with a strong focus on **backend development**.
 I specialize in building **scalable backend applications** using: